Regularized Q-learning: Appendix

-Next, the existence of limiting O.D.E. of (\ref{original_ode_theta}) can be proved using the fact that policy is invariant under constant multiplication when linear function approximation is used. \begin{lemma}[Existence of limiting O.D.E. and stability] Under (\ref{ineq:eta condition for convergence}), there exists limiting ode of (\ref{original_ode}) and its origin is asymptotically stable.
+Next, the existence of limiting O.D.E. of~(\ref{eq:original_ode}) can be proved using the fact that policy is invariant under constant multiplication when linear function approximation is used. \begin{lemma}[Existence of limiting O.D.E. and stability] Let